PUSHKARMAURYA/mail-free/README.md

 ## Code

-`excel-mongodb` follows github convention for contributions.
+`mail-free` follows github convention for contributions.
 Here are some steps:

 1. Fork the repo to your github account
 2. Checkout code from your github repo to your local machine.